raspibolt/raspibolt/raspibolt/raspibolt_71_external_unlock.md

 ### Install latest lncli ###
 * With a normal bowser, visit [https://github.com/lightningnetwork/lnd/releases](https://github.com/lightningnetwork/lnd/releases)
-* Copy the link to the linux-amd64 file
+* For the most recent release: Copy the link to the linux-amd64 file
 * In the GCP VM window
 ```
 $ wget <paste link>